Which place is cheaper, Milan or Copenhagen?

 Both Milan and Copenhagen are popular destinations to visit in the winter with plenty of activities.
 Many travelers come to Copenhagen for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Milan in the winter for the museums, the shopping scene, and the cuisine.

 Milan can get quite cold in the winter.
 Be prepared for some very cold days in Copenhagen.
 Copenhagen is much colder than Milan in the winter.
-The temperature in Copenhagen is usually 1°C (33°F) in January, and Milan stays around 5°C (41°F).
+The daily temperature in Copenhagen averages around 1°C (33°F) in January, and Milan fluctuates around 5°C (41°F).

 In January, Copenhagen usually receives less rain than Milan.
 Copenhagen gets 51 mm (2 in) of rain, while Milan receives 68 mm (2.7 in) of rain each month for the winter.